Mastering Redis GET and SET: Basic Data Operations

 These options control when a set operation occurs, preventing accidental overwrites or ensuring an overwrite happens only if the key exists.

 • NX (Not Exists): Only set the key if it does not already exist.
-This is excellent for implementing simple distributed locks.
+This is useful for "create only" operations and simple lock patterns.

 B. Setting Expiration Time (TTL)